motedon/vuzinski.me/content/index.md

 Notes taken on researched topics or/and consumed media(books, videos, movies, etc.)

 #thoughts
-The outputs of **this** mind.
+The outputs of mind.
 Could be (but not limited to) complaints, opinions, frustrations and emotional outbursts.
 Exploring difficult topics one question at a time.

 #tiengViet
 những gì bằng ngôn ngữ đấy.

 #personal
-More about that **person**
+Google the definition

 #sadside
 one of the sides that can't do much about, except open-source it